ChrisKurz/NCS-Tutorial/doc/NCS/NCSv3.0.0/ZKS_threads_create.md

        K_THREAD_STACK_DEFINE(mythread1_stack_area, MYTHREAD1_STACK_SIZE);

+  > __Note:__ The thread stack size was defined here as 500.
+This value is not optimized and is much larger than actually required.
+We will optimize the stack size in a later hands-on.

 6) The code that is processed with respect to this thread is written in a function.
 When creating the thread, the entry point address of this function is given.

    <sup>_C:/Nordic/Workspace/threads_create/src/main.c_</sup>